OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 I want to start simple and go complex.
 It is possible to configure TeamCity to use external storage and an external database.
 But it's also possible to configure it to use local storage and a local database.
 I know if I configure it to use the local resources that they will be destroyed each time I do a deployment.
 For right now, that is fine.
 I just want to get it running.
 I won't set up any users or projects.

 ### Create Project and Add First Step
 In Octopus Deploy, create a new project.
 I created a new environment called "SpinUp" and lifecycle called "SpinUp Only."
-Please feel free to configure your environment and lifecycle however you want.
+Feel free to configure your environment and lifecycle however you want.
 This is just what I did.

 ![](octopus_deploy_create_project.png "width=500")